darthmall/darthmall.net/src/weblog/2023/native-visually-hidden.md

 Sure, there’s a recommended ruleset for visually hiding elements, but it’s not a standard.

 First, how do you find the recommended ruleset?
 If you happen to care about accessibility, chances are you know some reliable sources for this kind of information, and you’ll check there.
 If not, you might do a web search.
-The problem with searching, though, is the internet has a long memory.
+The problem with both approaches, though, is that the internet has a long memory.
 You could easily find an outdated version of this ruleset.
 Or you may be copying the same ruleset you’ve been using for the past 10 years that you picked up from Twitter Bootstrap.

 Second, although our goals for visually hidden elements remain the same—<i>i.e.</i> remove the element from document flow, make it invisible on-screen, but leave it in the accessibility tree—the techniques change over time because they are based on heuristics that exist in different browsers, different assistive technologies, and combinations of those two.